tjwlucas/haxe-graphql-server/README.md

 }
 ```

-Every `get` call will add the key to the `keys` list, which will be available in the `load` function, which will finally be called only once, alowing for data to be fetched in aggregate.
+Every `get` call will add the key to the `keys` list, which will be available in the `load` function, which will finally be called only once, allowing for data to be fetched in aggregate.
 The return type of the `load` function must be of the form `Map<K,V>`.
 The generated `get` function will then have the signature:
 ```haxe
 get(id:K) : Deferred<V>;
 ```